C-Dresser/coding-portfolio/portfolio/README.md

 WHEN I am presented with the Portfolio section
 THEN I see titled images of six of the developer’s applications with links to both the deployed applications and the corresponding GitHub repositories

-WHEN I view the footer
-THEN I am presented with text or icon links to the developer’s GitHub and LinkedIn profiles, and their profile on a third platform (Stack Overflow, Twitter)